sawyer-greaves/lab-wiki-test/lab_equipment/Yaskawa_Motoman_MH5_Robot_Arm.md

 ### Manually Jogging the MH5

 To jog the robot you must first make sure that the mode switch in the top left corner of the pendant is set to *TEACH*.
-Then power the joint servos by pressing and holding the enable switch (a black bar on the back of the pendant).
+Then enable power to the joint servos by pressing and holding the enable switch (a black bar on the back of the pendant).
 Once the servos are powered, you can jog the robot using the axis keys.
 The axis keys will either jog individual joints or jog the tool flange in task space.
 The type of jogging is selected using the *COORD* button just under the display on the left.
 Pressing the *COORD* button changes an icon in the top right of the display.
 When that icon looks like a robot arm, the axis keys will jog the joints.
-When the icon looks like a cartesian coordinate frame, the axis keys will jog the tool flange in task space.
-When the DX100 is powered on, it defaults to jogging in joints space.
+When the icon looks like a cartesian coordinate frame (without a robot gripper), the axis keys will jog the tool flange in task space.
+When the DX100 is powered on, it defaults to jogging in joint space.
 The jogging speed is controlled using the manual speed keys and the current speed setting is indicated at the top of the display next to the coordinate icon.
 See the DX100 Operators Manual for more details.

 ### Errors and Warnings